stensonowen/rust_expect/README.md

 It would be more practical but less interesting to test against a control function without an added function because the performance comparison would depend on our example.
 This just serves as a demo that there is some possible speedup.

-I'm not using Rust's handy benchmarking features because they require linking with the standard library; I'm instead using GNU Time's `user` time field.
+I'm not using Rust's handy benchmarking features because they require linking with the standard library; I'm instead using GNU `time`'s "user time" field.
 The test's counter is also based on floats because integer types in Rust can `panic` if they over/underflow and `panic`ing requires the standard library.
 I think you can avoid such runtime checks by compiling in release mode, but that adds in optimizations that might not play nicely with our proof-of-concept pass.

-After five randomly interleaved iterations of each test (10,000,000,000 iterations, ~30 seconds), we see a small but clear gap.
+After five randomly interleaved iterations of each test (10,000,000,000 iterations, ~30 seconds each), we see a small but clear gap.

 | Test:     |   1   |   2   |   3   |   4   |   5   |   Avg |
 | --------- |------:|------:|------:|------:|------:|------:|